Abhishek-Mali-Personal/gqlgen-demo-example/README.md

     rows:           ResultUnion
 }
 ```
- We are completed with creating services and schemas neccessary for running graphqls now its turn for generating our equivalent go codes.
+ We are completed with creating services and schemas necessary for running graphqls now its turn for generating our equivalent go codes.
 But before that we need to do changes in our gqlgen.yml file to bind our custom created models and create some custom resolvers as well.

  > Step 7: Updating gqlgen.yml